• Header Slideshow

 Answer

 Yes, of course.
-The Studio is dedicated to providing a home for those people who are serious about learning the craft.
-The Studio is equally dedicated to maintaining a level of professionalism which is expected from everyone involved at the studio.
-We are here to help you achieve mastery in acting, directing, and play writing and to provide you with a forum to gain practical experience through performance.
-Having stated such, we still do not subscribe to any elitist attitude to discriminate against others whose life circumstances may necessitate suspending their studies for a time.
-An uninterrupted period of study and development is a more effective approach to training, but not feasible in all cases.
-The length of your commitment is up to you and the seriousness of your commitment.
+The Acting Studio New York is dedicated to providing a home for those who are serious about learning the craft.
+We are equally committed to maintaining the level of professionalism expected of everyone who works and studies here.
+Our purpose is to help you achieve mastery in acting, directing, and playwriting, and to provide a forum where that training is applied in performance.
+Discipline, consistency, and sustained effort produce results.
+At the same time, we do not subscribe to elitism or to judging those whose life circumstances may require a pause in their studies.
+While uninterrupted training is the most effective path to growth, it is not always possible.
+The length of your commitment is ultimately determined by you, and by the seriousness of your dedication to the work.

 • How does the admissions process work?